2017 / 10 / 19

 On 10-11 October 2017, the International Olympic Committee (IOC) and the National Olympic Committee of Lithuania (LNOC) organised the Advancing Women in Leadership Roles Forum for Europe in Vilnius.
 In response to the LNOC initiative, the IOC decided to host the first ever such forum for Europe in Lithuania.

 The Forum was attended by 200 participants from 40 National Olympic Committees (NOCs), the IOC, European Olympic Committees (EOC), many other sport organisations.

-Thomas Bach, President of the IOC has officially opened the event and has welcomed the participants by stressing that Lithuania could be a good example in women’s leadership area.
+Thomas Bach, President of the IOC officially opened the event and welcomed the participants by stressing that Lithuania could be a good example in women’s leadership area.
 Both, President of the LNOC and President of Lithuania are women.
 Moreover, the LNOC has initiated a wide range of projects dedicated to gender equality, women’s leadership and empowering.
-The LNOC initiative “Let’s start the change” for the employees of sports organisations and former elite athletes is one of those worth to mention.
+The LNOC initiative “Let’s start the change” for the employees of sports organisations and former elite athletes is one of those worth to mentioning.

-The Opening Session also included the inspiring and insightful speeches by Janez Kocijančič, Acting President of the EOC and Snežana Samardžič – Markovič, Director General of DG Democracy, the Council of Europe.
+The Opening Session also included inspiring and insightful speeches by Janez Kocijančič, Acting President of the EOC and Snežana Samardžič – Markovič, Director General of DG Democracy, the Council of Europe.